 Where Can I Get Tested for HIV and other STIs?

 The office of Health, Alcohol and Drug Education sponsors free and confidential HIV testing in our office during Fall & Spring semesters.
 The bloodless tests are administered by Heartland Community Services Foundation and results are available in 20 minutes.
-Watch your BSU email for dates to schedule an anonymous appointment (usually the 2nd and 4th Wednesday of the month).
+Watch your BSU email for dates to schedule an anonymous appointment.

 Open Door Health Services testing site is located at 905 S Walnut St, Muncie.
 Provides HIV and STI testing on a sliding-scale fee.
 Call (765) 281-4263 for information and fees.